2021 World Anti-Doping Code

 - under 16,

 - under 18 and not in any Registered Testing Pool or that has never competed in an open category at an International Event, or

 - for reasons other than age, otherwise lacks legal capacity under applicable domestic legislation.

 Under the 2021 Code, Protected Persons that commit an anti-doping rule violation may receive less severe consequences or sanctions, and the details of their violation(s) will ordinarily not be made public.

-For cases involving a Protected Person or a Recreational Athlete, the ban from sport can range from a reprimand to a maximum ban of two-years, depending on the level of fault and the type of violation.
+For cases involving a Protected Person the sanction from sport can range from a reprimand to a maximum ban of 2 years, depending on the level of fault and the type of violation.

 Definition of National Level Athlete and published sporting events

 In order to adopt the 2021 Code in Australia a change was made to our anti-doping legislation that redefines a National Level Athlete.
 This change allows Sport Integrity Australia to identify Lower Level athletes.

 A National Level Athlete is now defined as any athlete: